yogeshmpandey/yogeshmpandey.github.io/_posts/2018-03-01-Backpacking-Europe-Liverpool.md

 + <a href="http://yogeshpandey.in/travel/Backpacking-Europe-Amsterdam/">Backpacking Europe : Amsterdam</a>

 Coming out of the central train station, I reached William Brown Street.
-This street had a lot of historic Buildings.
+This street had a lot of Historic Buildings.
 The first building I visited was the Central Library.
 The Interiors of Library made my jaw drop.
-It was a free to use library and had atrium staircase, an amazing classic architecture with the touches of modernism.
+It was free to use library and had atrium staircase, an amazing classic architecture with the touches of modernism.

-Along side the Library, I visited the World Museum.
+Alongside the Library, I visited the World Museum.
 It had collections from archaeology, ethnology and the natural and physical sciences.
 Special attractions include the Natural History Centre and a planetarium.

 <img src="https://i.imgur.com/s3NdGVH.jpg" alt="Liverpool">
 >Lanes of Liverpool